-- 1. If dropping all classes after term has begun, student must contact the Registrar's office for complete withdrawal. - 2.
-If dropping just one class, obtain Drop/Add form (Change of Class Schedule) from the Registrar's Office.
+If dropping all classes after term has begun, student must contact the Registrar's office for complete withdrawal.

-- a.
-Have instructor or dept. chair sign and return form to the Registrar's Office. - All refunds will be calculated according to the date the form is presented at Registrar's Office, NOT the date on form. - 3.
-A class CAN'T be dropped past the midpoint of the class.
+- 2. If dropping just one class, obtain Drop/Add form (Change of Class Schedule) from the Registrar's Office. a.
+Have instructor or dept. chair sign and return form to the Registrar's Office. - b.
+All refunds will be calculated according to the date the form is presented at Registrar's Office, NOT the date on form. - 3.
+A class CAN'T be dropped past the midpoint of the class

 Classes meeting 4 days per week for 8 weeks

 Before 5th class meeting 100%

-Before 8th class meeting
+Before 8th class meeting 50%

 Before 11th class meeting

-From 11th class meeting to midpoint No O REFUND
+From 11th class meeting to midpoint NO R

+Classes mosting A dave new work for C